 The server just hangs up trying to serve the website.
 The only solution to this problem is to upgrade to a server with better infrastructure.
 For this reason, even Kinsta’s most basic hosting plan will handle a static site with medium traffic.

-Needs More PHP Workers
+Needs More PHP Threads

 When the queue gets too big, the server disregards old requests, which may cause the server to throw up a 504 gateway error.
-You can ask your host about increasing your number of PHP workers.
+You can ask your host about increasing your number of PHP threads.
 This’ll allow your site to execute multiple requests simultaneously.

 Firewall Issues